TimIsabella/FDM_3D_Printer_FlowManager/README.md

 # FDM 3D Printer Flow Manager

-Possibly the biggest issue in FDM 3D printing is flow control, and the reasons for this is as follows:
+Possibly the biggest issue in FDM 3D printing is flow control, and the reasons for this are as follows:
 - Inconsistent filament diameter
 - Improperly calibrated flow rate
 - Extruder skipping